-1. Bring vehicle to a complete stop.

-- Apply and hold brake.
-Remain seated, refer to RIDER POSITION (REVERSE OPERATION) in RIDING THE VEHICLE for posture information - 3.
-With engine at idle speed, press and release the RER button. - Wait until reverse beeper sounds, then gently depress throttle lever.
+- 1. Bring vehicle to a complete stop. - Apply and hold brake.
+Remain seated, refer to RIDER POSITION (REVERSE OPERATION) in RIDING THE VEHICLE for posture information. - 3.
+With engine at idle speed, select reverse (R) gear using the reverse lever or Start / RER button.